Cressida (moon)

-In the Voyager 2 images Cressida appears as an elongated object, its major axis pointing towards Uranus.
+In Voyager 2 imagery Cressida appears as an elongated object, with its major axis pointing towards Uranus.
 The ratio of axes of Cressida's prolate spheroid is 0.8 ± 0.3.
 Its surface is grey in color.

 Cressida orbits close to a 3:2 resonance with the η ring, one of the rings of Uranus.
-Perturbations of the ring's shape provide a way to measure the mass of Cressida, which was found to be 2.5±0.4 kg.
-Cressida is the only small satellite of Uranus for which the mass has been directly measured.
+Perturbations of the ring's shape provide a way to measure the mass of Cressida, which in 2024 was found to be 1.839±0.212×10^17 kg.
+Cressida is one of the few small satellites of Uranus for which the mass has been directly measured.

 Cressida may collide with Desdemona within the next 100 million years.